 Now, even though each level is randomly generated, meaning you’ll never know what lies ahead, there isn’t really much here in terms of genuine challenge.
 Whether that’s a bad thing is a matter of personal preference though, as I enjoyed the game for what it is, relaxing pace and all.
 I mean, it is a somewhat turn-based dot gobbler, in which you get to blow up walls to open up paths previously blocked; highly doubt many would get into such a game with expectations of getting their you-know-what kicked at every corner.

-Dying is entirely possible however, at which point you’ll simply lose one of three hearts and be sent back to where you entered the current level, no progress lost.
-Far as I could tell, walls weren’t repaired either and enemy positions were not reset.
+Dying is entirely possible, however, at which point you’ll simply lose one of three hearts and be sent back to where you entered the current level, with no progress lost.
+As far as I could tell, walls weren’t repaired either and enemy positions were not reset.